-Deputies in Riverbank Search for Hit-and-Run Suspect
+Deputies in Riverbank Identify Hit-and-Run Suspect

-RIVERBANK — Deputies are searching for a hit-and-run suspect out of Riverbank.
+RIVERBANK — Deputies say they have identified a hit-and-run suspect out of Riverbank.

 A woman left a collision Saturday around 8:30 p.m. at Atchinson and 7th streets.